Lion facts for kids

 Facts about the appearance of lions

-We all have seen a lion, either on television, books or in a zoo.
+We all have seen a lion, either on television, in books, or in a zoo.
 If you have seen this healthy animal on tv or in a zoo, it means you have seen it from far away.

 You have a brief idea about the appearance of the lions, but here you will get to know more about appearance-related lion facts for kids.